jpcorreap/plusvida-app/README.md

-# plusvida-app
+# Plus Vida

-An app to support colombian hospitals during COVID19.
+An app that supports and helps Colombian hospitals managing and tracking their patients remotely.

+It is built using Flutter.